outreachy/website/README.md

 The Outreachy website also uses some apps that are listed in the `INSTALLED_APPS` variable in `outreachyhome/settings/base.py`, but aren't found in top-level directories in the repository.
 That's because the apps' code was installed into your virtualenv directory when you ran `mkvirtualenv -r requirements.txt`.
 That command looked at the Python package requirements listed in requirements.txt and ran `pip install` for each of them.
 For example, if your virtualenv name is `outreachy-django` and you're running Python 2.7 locally, you'll be able to find the code for Wagtail forms (wagtail.wagtailforms) in `~/.virtualenvs/outreachy-django/lib/python2.7/site-packages/wagtail/wagtailforms`.

+## Outreachy terminology

+Please use the gender-neutral ["they/them" pronouns](http://pronoun.is/they) and gender-neutral language to refer to all Outreachy participants.

+ * **FOSS:** Free and Open Source Software.
+ * **Project:** A series of intern tasks to improve FOSS.
+ * **Community:** A community is a set of related projects.
+For instance, if Django participated as an Outreachy community, the community might mentor projects to improve Django core functionality or Django extensions.
+ * **Mentor:** A mentor defines a project.
+They work with applicants to help them complete contributions to the project during the application process.
+A mentor selects an applicant to be the intern for their project.
+The mentor works remotely with the selected intern during the internship.
+An intern can have one or more mentors.
+Most Outreachy mentors only mentor one intern.
+ * **Coordinator:** Each internship project must be associated with a FOSS community participating in Outreachy.
+That community provides funding for interns, either directly from community funds, or by finding a company or foundation to sponsor interns.
+Each community has one or more coordinators, who review submitted projects, approve mentors, set internship funding sources, and generally provide a communication link between the mentors and Outreachy organizers.
+Some smaller communities have only one coordinator, who is also the only mentor.
+ * **Outreachy organizers:** There is a small set of organizers who oversee the entire Outreachy program.
+They communicate with coordinators about funding, onboard new communities, review inern feedback, authorize intern payments, answer questions, and promote the program to potential applicants.
+ * **Applicant:** During the application process, Outreachy applicants make contributions to projects and apply to be an Outreachy intern.
+ * **Intern:** An accepted applicant works with a mentor for three months during the internship period.

 ## Outreachy Internship Phases

 The Outreachy website changes depending on what phase of the internship round Outreachy is in.
 The Outreachy internship round is represented by `class RoundPage` in `home/models.py`.
 The phases of the internship round are: